Digital-Energy-and-Agriculture-Lab/PASE/README.md

    pip install pyembree embreex
    ```

-4. The framework is now ready for use.
+4. The framework is now ready for use (for advanced crop modeling, see section [Installing JavaStics](#installing-javastics)).

 ### Unix-based Installation